Gluten Free Pancakes are a staple recipe for every gluten free kitchen. They’re super easy to make, freeze well, and can be made dairy free too!

 You don’t really want to wait an hour to eat breakfast when all you really want/need is a big pot of hot coffee.
 But they’re also too delicious to wait for a holiday brunch.

 Whether you have these gluten free pancakes for breakfast or dinner, enjoy!
-And watch the video below to see how easy they are to make!
+And watch the video on this page to see how easy they are to make!
 If you make this recipe, and love it, I’d love for you to leave a 5-star rating thank you!

-Click the video below to see how to make these.
+Click the video at the top of this page to see how to make these.
 You can also watch this video on Facebook where you can easily share it.

 Be sure to follow me on instagram and hashtag #whattheforkfoodblog or tag @whattheforkfoodblog – I love seeing what you make!